awmckinley/config/modules/web.safari/README.md

 # Apple Safari

-> [!ABSTRACT] Blurb
-> The best way to experience the internet on Apple devices.
+The best way to experience the internet on Apple devices.